PsionicAlch/byteforge/README.md

 <details>
 <summary><strong>slices.ParallelFilter</strong></summary>

-Parallel Filter evaluates the predicate function `f` in parallel on each element of the input slice `s` and returns a new slice containing only those elements for which `f` returns true.
+`ParallelFilter` evaluates the predicate function `f` in parallel on each element of the input slice `s` and returns a new slice containing only those elements for which `f` returns true.

 The number of concurrent workers can be optionally specified via the `workers` variadic argument.
 If omitted, it defaults to `runtime.GOMAXPROCS(0)`.